Take deposits for weight based products

 Before setting this up, keep the following in mind:

-• Customers must understand that the final total depends on actual weight across the entire buying journey, so make this clear where possible on your theme.
+- Customers must understand that the final total depends on actual weight across the entire buying journey.
+Make this clear where possible on your theme.

 Setting up weight-based deposits with Downpay